 According to the Higher Education Act, teacher preparation providers must be an institution of higher education or other organization offering at least one state-approved teacher preparation program.

 In Oklahoma, enrollment numbers in teacher preparation programs faced the biggest drop — an 82% decrease in enrollment — between the 2008-09 and 2019-20 school years.
-Enrollment numbers more than doubled in Texas and Washington during that same time.
+Enrollment numbers more than doubled in Texas during that same time.
 Enrollment rates dropped by a quarter in 25 states, higher than the 16% nationwide drop.

 Although decreases in enrollment for teacher preparation programs occurred throughout the country, it is not necessarily indicative of a national teacher shortage.